matthewkparker/Ames-Housing-Data/README.md

 This Project constructs a model to predict the housing price of housing in Ames, Iowa.
-This model will be presented as if I were a Data Scientist working at zillow.
+This model will be presented as if I were a Data Scientist working at Zillow to put this model into production.